Efficient Beam Selection for ISAC in Cell-Free Massive MIMO via Digital Twin-Assisted Deep Reinforcement Learning: Introduction

 As a model-free algorithm, DRL optimizes decisions through agent-environment interaction, rather than conducting global modeling of the environment \cite{9689948}.
 It does not rely on precise environmental parameters; instead, it is trained by iteratively updating an online policy according to the environment feedback.
 To be specific, authors in \cite{9269463} developed a DRL-based beam training method, interacting with the environment to capture dynamic spatial patterns and decide the beam search range without precise CSI.
 Authors in \cite{9448095} introduced a DRL framework to jointly optimize the beam selection and digital precoding matrices, subject to constraints on transmit power and the selection matrix structure.
 To achieve a dynamic trade-off between beam selection quality and beam sweep overhead, authors in \cite{10210616} proposed a novel action space in which actions can dynamically adjust the size of the beam sweep subset based on high- and low-frequency channel propagation laws.
 By formulating a cognitive multi-target detection problem, authors in \cite{9362239} optimized transmitted waveforms to ensure satisfactory detection performance under pre-determined false alarm rate constraint.
-However, in certain scenarios, such as autonomous driving, generating online data is impractical due to high costs and associated risks \cite{levine2020offline}.
-Thus, the contradiction between online DRL algorithms and practical deployment is one of the biggest obstacles to their widespread adoption.
+Additionally, several recent studies have successfully combined ISAC and DRL to address challenges in trajectory planning and resource allocation under dynamic aerial environments \cite{11072035}.
+However, in many practical scenarios, generating online data through continuous environment interaction is infeasible due to the high operational cost, safety concerns, and potential risks involved \cite{levine2020offline}.
+Thus, the contradiction between online DRL algorithms and the practical requirements of low latency and low energy consumption poses one of the major obstacles to their widespread adoption in future 6G networks.
 Fortunately, offline DRL was proposed as a promising solution to address this issue \cite{10078377}.
 It mitigates the high costs of online interaction by utilizing only previously collected data, which typically contains sequences of state-action transitions, to learn the optimal policy without exploring or interacting with the environment during the learning process.
 Nevertheless, since agents rely on a fixed dataset, the distribution of states and actions within the dataset often fails to cover the full range of potential situations the agent may encounter during deployment.
 This results in a distribution shift \cite{kumar2019stabilizing}, where the learned policy may overestimate or underperform in unexplored regions of the state space, causing the agent to perform poorly in real-world applications.
 Although the conservative Q-learning (CQL) framework proposed in \cite{kumar2020conservative} prevented overly optimistic estimate and reduced policy deviation from the dataset by constraining the Q-value, its conservativeness may hinder policy improvement and limit the exploration of better actions.
 To enhance the diversity and realism of the offline dataset across various scenarios, we resort to digital twin (DT) technology.